ZakStar17/ash-by-example/README.md

 These examples try to be suited for use in a normal application by being well structured and following best practices.

-As I have not much experience, I would greatly appreciate if you decide to suggest some new examples or improve old ones.
+Feel free to suggest new examples or improvements for old ones.

 ## Table of Contents